 Furthermore, Council must inspect, maintain and repair to ensure that is a road is required for public traffic that it is kept open for public use, and may carry out work on the road.
-Council is not obliged to do any specific work on the road and in particular is not obliged to carry out any surface or drainage work on an unmade road.
+Council is not obliged to undertake any work on an unformed road.
+Council must inspect, maintain and repair any road included on the Register of Public Roads.